cdouglass/random_fun/README.md

 ## Not implemented (yet)
 * Any sort of error handling at all - if a request fails, the program will `panic!()`.
 However, the worst case here is that the program will quit with an unhelpful error message and fail to write the image file.
 Rust's memory safety guarantees continue to hold.
-* Checking random.org quota status.
+* Checking [random.org](random.org) quota status.
 Since this program requests only small quantities of randomness at a time and uses a PRNG to stretch out its supply of entropy, we're not likely to hit the quota with reasonable usage.
 You would need to run it over 7,000 times in one day to use up your IP address's quota.
-* Including user's email address in user agent (good manners, so that if I made a mistake and the program misbehaves, random.org can let me know)
+* Including user's email address in user agent (good manners, so that if I made a mistake and the program misbehaves, [random.org](random.org) can let you know)
 * CLI flags to choose output file name, image size, or amount of entropy to require